linmin666/flink-practice/README.md

 # flink-practice
-  The project is from me to do some pratice about Flink.
+  The project is the practice from the book called "Principle,Practice and Performance Optimization about Flink" It contains the following ascepts:
+* DataStream API

+* Flink State
+    * Mananged Keyed State
+    * Managed Operator State
+* DataSet API
+* TABLE API & SQL